All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Review what research shows about semaglutide for fibromyalgia, including neuroinflammation pathways, weight-related pain amplification, clinical observations on symptom improvement, and how GLP-1 therapy may address fibromyalgia mechanisms.

 Fibromyalgia is a central sensitization disorder, meaning the central nervous system amplifies pain signals inappropriately.
-People with fibromyalgia experience pain from stimuli that would not normally be painful (allodynia) and exaggerated pain from mildly painful stimuli (hyperalgesia).
+People with fibromyalgia experience pain from stimuli that wouldn't normally be painful (allodynia) and exaggerated pain from mildly painful stimuli (hyperalgesia).

 The neurobiological basis of fibromyalgia involves several interconnected mechanisms:

-• Neuroinflammation: PET imaging studies have demonstrated elevated levels of glial cell activation in the brains of fibromyalgia patients.
+• Neuroinflammation: PET imaging studies have demonstrated improved levels of glial cell activation in the brains of fibromyalgia patients.
 Activated microglia release pro-inflammatory cytokines (IL-1beta, IL-6, TNF-alpha) that sensitize pain neurons

-• Neurotransmitter imbalance: Fibromyalgia patients show elevated substance P levels in cerebrospinal fluid (approximately 3 times normal) and reduced serotonin and norepinephrine, neurotransmitters that normally dampen pain signals
+• Neurotransmitter imbalance: Fibromyalgia patients show improved substance P levels in cerebrospinal fluid (approximately 3 times normal) and reduced serotonin and norepinephrine, neurotransmitters that normally dampen pain signals

 • Small fiber neuropathy: Skin biopsies reveal reduced small nerve fiber density in approximately 40 to 60% of fibromyalgia patients, contributing to abnormal pain perception